Tips For Planning Your Neuschwanstein Day Trip From Munich

 If you want to skip the stress of arranging transportation, getting to the train station, and finding your way to the castle, then booking a day tour is the best way to go.
 After years of always arranging everything myself, I’ve started taking some guided day tours when traveling alone.
 It’s just so easy!
 Plus, it’s fun to meet and talk with others on the tour, and I always learn something new from the guide.

-This option is also super convenient if you’re traveling as a family with kids or a large group.
+This option is also super convenient if you’re traveling as a family with kids or a group.
 Taking public transportation is doable but it might be tiring.
 And if a train is late, or if it’s crowded, or if you just didn’t sleep well the night before, the added stress could put a huge damper on the entire day.
 With a tour, all you have to worry about is enjoying your trip!

 One of the highly-rated tours you can take is a day trip from Munich to Neuschwanstein and Linderhof Palace.